1822 Martinique–Venezuela hurricane: Lesser Antilles

 After passing through the Lesser Antilles, documentation of the damage began.
 St. Thomas and St. Croix suffered serious shipping damage.
 Dominica saw considerable impacts to the country where buildings and other property suffered.

 The island of Barbados suffered immensely.
 Much of the shipping was lost, while three people were killed.
 The storm also prevented communication via boat to neighboring ports until after its passing.

 Some of the most intense damage throughout the storm occurred in Martinique.
 Of the 40 documented ships in St. Pierre, only 8 survived.
 Of the surviving 8, only 1 wasn't blown on shore.
 2 sailors were also killed.
 The storm was compared previous major hurricanes that struck in the decades prior.

 Despite the intense winds and torrents of rain, no damage was done to the harbor in St. Lucia.
-A drogher was however lost in one of the bays.
-The storm was said to been unique and unprecedented.
-In St. Vincent, winds that blew strongest after daylight caused 3 small vessels to driven ashore in Kingstown.
+A drogher was, however, lost in one of the bays.
+The storm was said to have been unique and unprecedented.
+In St. Vincent, winds that blew strongest after daylight caused 3 small vessels to be driven ashore in Kingstown.
 Likewise to surrounding islands, the oldest inhabitants stated that they couldn't recall anything like this storm happening before.
 Shipping was disturbed in Grenada, but no damage was reported.